hkamm123/startup/notes.md

 I learned a little about how react useState works with [this codepen](https://codepen.io/hkamm123/pen/ogbwLrm).
 Also used [this one](https://codepen.io/hkamm123/pen/dPGRpXB) to learn about the JS DOM.

+I learned what it means to "push state up" in React, which gives me the ability to pass variables and objects between components.

 ## React Part 2: Reactivity

 This was a lot of fun to see it all come together.
 I had to keep remembering to use React state instead of just manipulating the DOM directly.